jeroenooms/opencpu-pages/_posts/2014-10-25-jsonlite-release-0-9-13.md

 ## Fast number formatting

 Version 0.9.11 and 0.9.12 had already introduced majors speedup by porting [critical bottlenecks to C code](https://www.opencpu.org/posts/jsonlite-release-0-9-11/) and switching to a [better JSON parser](https://www.opencpu.org/posts/jsonlite-release-0-9-12/).
-The current release focuses on number formatting.
-The new version uses some C code from [modp_numtoa](https://code.google.com/p/stringencoders/) which is several times faster than R and `sprintf` (performance varies by platform and precision).
+The current release focuses on number formatting and incorporates C code from [`modp_numtoa`](https://code.google.com/p/stringencoders/) which is several times faster than `as.character`, `formatC` or `sprintf` for converting doubles and integers to strings (your mileage may vary depending on platform and precision).

-Using the same benchmark as I did in the previous posts, time to convert `diamonds` to row-based json has gone down from 0.619s to 0.325s on my machine (about 2x speedup from jsonlite 0.9.12), and converting to column-based json has gone down from 0.330s to 0.075s (about 4x speedup).

 {% highlight r %}
+library(ggplot2)
+nrow(diamonds)
+# [1] 53940
 system.time(jsonlite::toJSON(diamonds, dataframe = "row"))
 #   user  system elapsed
 #  0.319   0.007   0.325